 Disc herniation or herniated disc is a common condition that affects any part of the spine.
 In most cases, it affects the neck region and the lower part of the back.
-This condition is also referred to as ruptured disc or slipped disc.
-Herniated disc occurs when the cushion between the vertebrae goes out of its position and puts pressure on the nerves near it.
+Also referred to as ruptured or slipped disc a herniated disc occurs when the cushion between the vertebrae goes out of its position and puts pressure on the nerves near it.

-In most cases, disc herniation is a result of injuries caused by overuse or trauma to the spine.
-There are situations where the disc problems are caused by aging.
-Experts have also explained that there might be a genetic factor involved in the occurrence of herniated disc.
-It is known that a herniated disc in the lower part of the back will heal within six months.
-This healing is because the herniation will shrink over time through resorption.
+In most cases, disc herniation is a result of injuries caused by overuse or trauma to the spine or simply caused by aging.
+Experts have also explained that there might be a genetic factor.
+A herniated disc in the lower part of the back will heal within six months because the herniation will shrink over time through resorption.

 As you age, the discs in the spine will have less fluid volume.
 This is a process that starts at 30 years and slowly progresses as you age.
 As the fluid in the discs dries out, there might be development of microscopic tears and cracks on the outer part.
 This leaves the disc brittle and susceptible to injury.
 The following are the most common causes of disc herniation:

-- Normal wear and tear: This is caused by age and as the discs dry out they become less flexible
+- Normal wear and tear: Age and as the discs dry out, they become less flexible.

 - Repetitive motion: Your lifestyle, work and some sports can stress the spine in the lower back.
 This will weaken the already vulnerable discs.